OpenClaw (aka clawdbot or Moltbot) before 2026

 Remediation Plan

-Proactive Monitoring: Security teams should actively monitor for indicators of compromise.
-This includes reviewing web server logs for unusual POST requests to file upload endpoints, looking for newly created executable files (e.g., .php, .asp, .jsp) in web directories, and monitoring for unexpected outbound network connections originating from the web server.
+Proactive Monitoring: Security teams should actively monitor for signs of compromise.
+This includes reviewing web server access logs for unusual POST requests to file upload endpoints, especially those containing executable file extensions.
+Monitor system logs for unexpected processes being spawned by the web server user.
+Network monitoring should be in place to detect anomalous outbound traffic from the server, which could indicate a command-and-control channel.

 Exploitation Status